owlbarn/tutorial/book/regression/README.md

   fun x -> a0 +. a1 *. x +. a2 *. x *. x
 ```

-We use the `Regression.D.poly` function to get the model parameter.
-We limit that to 2nd order.
-The results are:
+By executing the `poly` function, the parameters we can get are:

 ```
 - : Owl_algodiff_primal_ops.D.arr =